 Bitch in Sheep's Clothing: QT cheerfully abandons Dandy and Meow to almost certain death a little too frequently.
 Although considering how the two of them act, he has some good reason for doing it.

 Cute Machines: QT's rounded, sunny-yellow body with its Twiki-style extendo-arms and retractable plug in the back resembles nothing so much as a Fisher-Price vacuum cleaner.

 Extreme Doormat: Frequently gets exasperated at Dandy's antics, but remains patient, reliable, and loyal to him, and never really lashes out at him.

-Geeky Turn-On: In episode 8, when the Aloha Oe lands on a planet that appears to be made out of old machine parts and junk from old spacecraft, she immediately gets spazzy about musing over what all of it could be used for, and even exclaims that she's "never been this aroused".
+In episode 8, when the Aloha Oe lands on a planet that appears to be made out of old machine parts and junk from old spacecraft, he immediately gets spazzy about musing over what all of it could be used for, and even exclaims that his "circuits rarely get this aroused".